spring-attic/sagan/doc/getting-started-guides/macros.md

 **When you're finished**, you can check your results against the the code in `gs-rest-service/complete`.

+# [build-system-intro]

+First you set up a basic build script.
+You can use any build system you like when building apps with Spring, but the code you need to work with [Maven](https://maven.apache.org) and [Gradle](http://gradle.org) is included here.
+If you're not familiar with either, refer to our [Getting Started with Maven](../gs-maven/README.md) or [Getting Started with Gradle](../gs-gradle/README.md) guides.

+# [create-directory-structure-hello]

+### Create the directory structure

+In a project directory of your choosing, create the following subdirectory structure; for example, with `mkdir -p src/main/java/hello` on *nix systems:

+    └── src
+        └── main
+            └── java
+                └── hello

 # [build-status]

 [![Build Status](https://drone.io/github.com/springframework-meta/gs-rest-service/status.png)](https://drone.io/github.com/springframework-meta/gs-rest-service/latest)

 # [related-resources]